Volunteering with Elephants in Thailand

 - At birth, a baby Asian Elephant can weigh around 200lbs!

 After lunch, it was time to make the elephants their medicine food!
 Each group mixed up a concoction that would help the elephants digest easily.
 We rolled the mush into balls and fed the elephants for a second time!

 Essentially, we scooped up mud and rubbed it all over the elephant’s body.
 This helps keep them cool in the sun.
 After, the elephants ran into the river and started rolling around.
 It was honestly the cutest thing I’ve ever seen.

 Just feeding the elephants alone can be extremely costly!
 Did you know an Adult Asian Elephant can eat up to 300lbs a day?!
-So overall, by visiting, we not only got to work with the elephants, our money will go towards continuing to give them a better life!
+So overall, by visiting, we not only got to work with the elephants, but our money will go towards continuing to give them a better life!
 I honestly couldn’t recommend volunteering with elephants in Thailand at Elephant Jungle Sanctuary enough!

 Some Last Remarks About Volunteering With Elephants in Thailand

 If you are planning on going, first I would like to say, please choose a NO RIDING company!
 This is so important to stop the promotion of unethical animal tourism.
 Next, I wanted to give you a list of some things to pack when volunteering with elephants in Thailand!